 Norman Kennedy sang Sleepytoon in 1965 on the Topic anthology New Voices from Scotland.
 Arthur Argo and Peter Hall commented in the album's sleeve notes:

 A former worker at the farm of Sleepytoon told the collector, the Rev. James B. Duncan, that he had worked with the author of this song, William ‘Poet’ Clark.
 Clark, who came from Alford, and was reputedly awfu' leernt, write this satire against the hard-hearted farmer about 1854 while in his early twenties.
 The melody, one of the most common in North-east Scotland, is used for The Toon o' Kelso on the second site of this record and is a close relative of that normally used for The Battle o' Harlaw.

 Ian Campbell sang Sleepytoon in 1969 on his album Ian Campbell and the Ian Campbell Folk Group with Dave Swarbrick.
-He commented in his sleeve notes:
+He noted: